Powerfull1337/listefy_applciation/README.md

 ## ⚙️ Technologies

-- **Flutter** — Build native apps for iOS, Android, and Web from a single codebase.
+- **Flutter** — Build native apps for iOS and Android from a single codebase.
 - **Supabase** — Open-source backend for authentication, database, and storage.
 - **Riverpod** — Scalable and testable state management.
 - **get_it** — Simple service locator for dependency injection.